 State sales tax of 7% will be added to FLORIDA purchases only.
 There is no sales tax for any other state.

-Return Policy: You may return any item, open or used, for an exchange or refund at your discretion within 30 days of receipt.
+Return Policy: This item can be returned for refund within 30 days of receipt.
 Because range can vary greatly based on your environment, if you are not sure a particular product will meet your range needs please contact us before buying.
-Orders with free shipping selected will incur a 10% restocking fee to help us cover the original shipping cost, unless the item is defective or different from the advertisement.
-Any expedited shipping charges paid, including return shipping, are never refundable.
-If you opt for an exchange, we will pay to ship the replacement to you.
-Items must be returned the way they were received, with all pieces, documentation, and retail packaging (if applicable) included.
+Orders with free shipping selected will incur a 10% restocking fee to help us cover the original shipping cost unless the item is defective or different from the advertisement.
+Any expedited shipping charges paid, including return shipping, are non-refundable.
+Items must be returned the way they were received, in new or like-new condition, with all pieces, documentation, and retail packaging (if applicable) included.
 For bulk purchases, see our bulk purchase return policy here.

 The adapter does pick up from alittle further then my laptop but it seems to drop in strength and drops completely when it warms up